CalamityKN/CalamityKN/README.md

 # Simple Enumeration and Transfer
-The script will execute, conduct light enumeration, write to appdata/roaming with the file name HOSTNAME-IPADDRESS-DATE_TIME , transfer it to your attack machine and then delete the original version
+The script will execute, conduct light enumeration, write to appdata/roaming with the file name HOSTNAME-IPADDRESS-DATE_TIME , transfer it to your attack machine and then delete the original version.

 Flask is needed for the upload server:
 ```